Attachment Therapy for Adults in San Diego & Across California

 • Feeling emotionally overwhelmed or disconnected

-These patterns aren’t flaws — they’re protective responses shaped by earlier relationships.
-Attachment focused therapy helps you
+These patterns aren’t flaws — they’re protective responses shaped by earlier relationships, negative life experiences and/or trauma.

 Estranged couple standing apart on the beach, silently facing the ocean, symbolizing emotional distance and attachment wounds.